Becoming an Optician in Wyoming

 - Casper College is a public community college offering a pre-optometry program.
 The program grants students an Associate of Applied Science degree and takes about two years to complete.
 While the program is recommended for students interested in attending optometry or medical school, aspiring opticians will also benefit from the knowledge and skills acquired with this degree.
 Request enrollment information.

 - Penn Foster College offers an online program for those looking to further their education in this area.
 This program takes less than one year to complete and costs $1,179 or less to enroll.
-This Optician Exam Prep Career Diploma Program would be of interest to those looking to learn more from the comfort of their own home and on the flexibility of their own schedule.
+This Optician Exam Prep Career Diploma Program would be of interest to those looking to learn more from the comfort of their own home and on the flexibility of their schedule.

 Outlook and Salaries for Opticians in Wyoming

-Bureau of Labor Statistics (BLS) data shows that, in 2020, opticians earned an average of $32,150 in Wyoming.
-This is equivalent to $15.46 per hour.
+Bureau of Labor Statistics (BLS) data shows that, in 2021, opticians earned an average of $29,650 in Wyoming.
+This is equivalent to $14.26 per hour.
 While there are only about 20 new job openings per year in the state for this career field, it is important to remember that Wyoming has the smallest population of all 50 states.
 This could signify a good chance of finding your fit within the trade.
-You can also expect to see a 4 percent increase in jobs added to the field within the 10-year period from 2018 to 2028.
+You can also expect to see an 11 percent increase in jobs added to the field within the 10 years from 2020 to 2030.